 To learn more about steps that tenants can take to protect their security deposit after they've paid it, check out Nolo's article Protect Your Security Deposit When You Move In.

-Under Wyoming law, a landlord must return the tenant's security deposit within 30 days after the tenant has moved out if there are deductions for unpaid rent.
+Under Wyoming law, a landlord must return the tenant's security deposit within 30 days after the tenant has moved out if there are deductions for unpaid rent (or within 15 days of receiving the tenant's forwarding address, whichever is later).
 If there are deductions due to damage to the rental property, the landlord can take an additional 30 days to return the deposit.

 Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Cleaning and Repairs a Landlord Can Deduct from a Security Deposit and Nolo's article Get Your Security Deposit Back.